emmasten/mental-health-of-remote-workers/README.md

 # Mental Health of Remote Workers
-*Excel and Power BI Data Analysis Project*
+*End-to-end Excel and Power BI data analysis project on the mental health of remote workers.
+*

 ---